minprog/uva-prog-ai/30 Homework/60 Week 6/10 Week 6.md

 # Homework Week 6

-The homework for this week consists of the following chapters from *Think Java*.
-You are required to mark all sections that you find hard to understand.
-You must also write down any questions that pop-up during reading.
+The homework for this week consists of the following lectures and chapters from *Think Java*.

+## Before the first lab session

-* Chapter 13
+* Lecture 13 and 14.
-* Chapter 14
-* Appendix C
+* Chapters 13, 14, and appendix C from *Think Java*.

-You must bring the syllabus with your notes to your first lab session.
-We will check what you've read and will talk about the questions you have.
+## Before the second lab session

+* Lecture 15.

-You are strongly encourage to read these chapters again during the week, because these may not make sense immediately without practice.
+You are strongly encourage to read the chapters again during the week, because these may not make sense immediately without practice.